 Buyer's Agent Guide

-The National Association of Realtors reports that 76% of buyers use an agent, but only 54% interview more than one.
+Industry survey data shows most buyers use an agent, but many never interview more than one.
 This is a mistake.
-Your agent will be your guide, advocate, and negotiator for months—choosing the right one directly impacts your bottom line.
+Your agent will be your guide, advocate, and negotiator for months, so choosing the right one directly impacts your bottom line.

 A great agent knows the market, spots red flags, and negotiates savings that far exceed their commission.
 The difference between a good and great agent could mean thousands in your pocket—or tens of thousands in a competitive market.